 3. Take returns into account when making restocking decisions

 Implementing cross-channel returns can create complexity in businesses with separate inventories.
 Items sold from online stock, for example, are replenished regardless of whether there have been returns to a store.
 It’s a recipe for over-investment in stock and a drop in your profitability.
 A robust Order Management platform helps you to calculate your inventory accordingly, bringing together all of your stock channels to create a single inventory pool that’s visible and available across your entire business.
 Any in store returns are visible as soon as they’re processed, becoming instantly available for fulfilment in any location or channel.
-It means replenishment decisions are always made on the basis of complete insight, improving your turn rate and leading to greater profitability.
+It means replenishment decisions are always made on the basis of a complete insight, improving your turn rate and leading to greater profitability.

 4. Make the maximum stock available to customers without the restrictive returns policies